Netherlands Car Brands

 Vencer Logo

-Vencer was founded in 2010 in the Netherlands but only became widely known in 2013 when it introduced its debut car.
+Vencer was founded in 2010 in the Netherlands but became widely known only in 2013 when it presented its debut car.
 The Sovereign Prince of Monaco attended the presentation.
-The powerful and expensive supercar has propelled Vencer into a niche brand.
-The first sample was assembled by hand in 2015 and celebrated the car manufacturer’s owner – Robert Cobben.
-True, the popularity came to him only in Europe because the model is not exported to other markets.
+The powerful and expensive supercar turned Vencer into a niche brand.
+The first sample was hand-assembled in 2015, making the automaker’s owner, Robert Cobben, famous.
+True, popularity came to him only in Europe since the model was not exported to other markets.

 Donkervoort